 - i.
 Repayment of the loan principal in 13 equal and successive quarterly installments, which commenced at the end of the eighth quarter from the initial advance, payment of interest in arrears based on 91-day Treasury bill market rate plus three percent per annum; - ii.
-Maintenance of current and debt-to-equity ratios at agreed levels; and, - iii.
+Maintenance of current and debt-to-equity ratios at agreed levels; and - iii.
 Requirement of the lender banks' written consent for any change in the nature, ownership, and management of its present business, declaration or payment of cash dividends, sale, lease or disposal of a substantial portion of its properties and assets, incurrence of additional loans or to act as surety on behalf of other parties, and the extension of loans and advances to affiliated companies and any of its directors, officers, or stockholders, except in the regular course of business.

 As also discussed in Note 1, GTMDI and PNB entered into a compromise agreement on June 17, 2009.
-Accordingly, GTMDI derecognized portion of the loans payable to PNB amounting to \$\partial 307.7\$ million representing 50% of the bank loans from syndicate of local banks and the related accrued interest payable, and recognized the total compromise amount of \$\partial 565.0\$ million as "Payable to Bank" in 2009 (see Note 10).
+Accordingly, GTMDI derecognized portion of the loans payable to PNB amounting to P307.7 million representing 50% of the bank loans from syndicate of local banks and the related accrued interest payable, and recognized the total compromise amount of P565.0 million as "Payable to bank" in 2009 (see Note 10).

-In 2015, GTMDI accrued the related interest expense on the remaining balance as part of the "Accrued liabilities" included under the "Accounts payable and other accrued liabilities" in the consolidated balance sheets, based on 8.0% interest rate in both years (see Note 11).
-Total interest expense recognized amounted to ₱4.6 million in 2015 and ₱20.5 million in 2014.
+In 2015, GTMDI accrued the related interest expense on the remaining balance as part of the "Accrued expenses" included under the "Accounts payable and other liabilities" in the consolidated balance sheets, based on 8.0% interest rate in both years (see Note 11).
+Total interest expense recognized amounted to \$\mathbf{P}4.6\$ million in 2015.